artemsheludko/flexible-jekyll/_posts/2022-12-28-cyclystic-case-study.markdown

 * Which Stations are the most commonly used by rider type?

 ## The Data Source
 The source of the data comes from [Divvy-Tripdata][Data-Source] (since Cyclistic is actually made up).
-The data consists of an Rider ID, Start Date & Time, End Date & Time, Start Station Name & ID, End Station Name & ID, Start & End Latitude & Longitude, Rideable Type, and Member Type.
+The data consists of a Rider ID, Start Date & Time, End Date & Time, Start Station Name & ID, End Station Name & ID, Start & End Latitude & Longitude, Rideable Type, and Member Type.
 Since each month was its own *.csv file and I wanted to have a single source of the data, I loaded all 12 files into Tableau and performed a union to make the data extra tall.
 This ended up being 5.7M+ rows of data to explore.

 ## Cleaning and Manipulation
 After looking at the data available, I added a column for trip duration, or ride length by doing End Time minus Start Time.
 When I started looking at the descriptive analytics (min, max, average, median), I noticed there were negative ride times.
 Further exploration revealed that Daylight Savings Time was one of the culprits of the time travel.